askello/opencart-query-builder/README.md

 Like it?
 More interesting features and code examples you will find bellow.

 ## Compatibility
-Compatible with OpenCart 2.* and OpenCart 3.*
+Compatible with OpenCart 1.*, OpenCart 2.* and OpenCart 3.*

 Tested only with: MySql, MariaDB